Philippines Internet Connection makes me cry and hopeless

 Without a job for months is so frustrating, I feel that my brains are not functioning well now.
-I cannot stay longer being idle, I felt so lazy doing nothing at home.
-Thankfully, I have my Pinayexpat website, this has been my strength, every time I am feeling a brain freeze.
+I cannot stay longer being idle, I felt being lazy doing nothing at home.
+Thankfully, I have a Pinayexpat website, this has been my strength, every time I am feeling a brain freeze.

 My blogging is not just a hobby, I am valuing this as well.
 For years I am earning a little amount from my AdSense and a small fee from those who like to advertise to my website.
-This adds to my frustration as for the past days our globe internet connection is getting slower and worst.
-Even a little article could not be uploaded.
+This adds to my frustration as for the past days our globe internet connection is getting slower and the worst, even a little article could not be uploaded.

 That is the reason why I cried last night.
-From 09:00 am I am trying to post an article but not loading at all.
-I waited till midnight, thinking that speed will be better compare during the daytime, unfortunately there is no improvement.
+From 09:00 am this morning I am trying to post an article but not loading at all.
+I waited till midnight, I am thinking that speed will be better compared to the day time, unfortunately, there is no improvement.

-Hubby just saw me crying hard in front of my laptop, looks so tired and hopeless.
+Hubby just saw me crying hard in front of my laptop, looks so tired, and losing hope.

 I do not know who we should blame why our country’s internet stability is always an issue.
 Like everyone else, I am wishing that this point will be fixed.
-Many people are relying on their life, source of income from this… We are crying for not having the internet not just because we want to waste our time online, but we are trying our best to work online.
-All of us are hoping that the Philippines internet connection gets better as much as possible.
+Many people relying on their life from the internet, their source of income comes from this… We are crying not having the internet not just because we want to waste our time online, but we are trying our best to work online.
+All of us are hoping that the Philippines’ internet connection gets better as much as possible.

 After my minutes of crying I slept, it was a deep sleep.
 7 hours later I woke up, thanking God for this new day.
 Though the situation has not changed that rest helps me improve my mood.
 I will try my best to not affect my emotions of this uncontrollable things.
 I hope I can …